-UMNO and turn it into a national organization he tried unsuccessfully to open its doors to non-Malays.
-In 1951 he left he UMNO to form a non-communal party - the Independence of Malay Party (IMP), He was so disillusioned when the Chinese did not join this, that he dissolved it to form the Party Negara (PN) in February 1954, Ironically the PN was to project a Malay, conservative imagelabak bin Tadin, "Dato Onn and Malay Nationalism, 1946-1951," Journal of Southeast Asian History, Singapore, vol. 1, no. 1, 1960, pp. 56-88.
+54. Dato Onn's subsequent career is educative in highlighting the basic feature of the Malayan political system, that no political party can survive without communal support.
+Due to the uneasy political climate of the 1940s.
+Dato Onn on the suggestion of Malcolm Mac Donald, the British Commissioner General of South-East Asia. set up the communities Liaison Committee.
+In order to strengthen UMNO and turn it into a national organization he tried unsuccessfully to open its doors to non-Malays.
+In 1951 he left the UMNO to form a non-communal party - the Independence of Malay Party (IMP).
+He was so distillusioned when the Chinese did not joint hat he dissolved it to form the Party Negara (PN) in February 1954.
+Ironically the PN was to project a Malay, conservative image.
+Islank bin Tadin, "Dato Ohn and Malay Nationalism, 1946-1951," Journal of Southeast Asian Hutory, Singapore, vol. 1, no. 1, 1960, pp. 5-6-88.

-- Png Poh Seng, "The Kuomintang in Malaya, 1912-1941," Journal of Southeast Asian History, vol. 2, no. 1, March 1961, pp. 1-32. - Soh Eng Lim, "Tan Chenglock, His Leadership of the Malayan Chinese."
+Png Poh Seng, "The Kuomintang in Malaya, 1912-1941," Journal of Southeast Asian History, vol. 2, no. 1, March 1961, pp. 1-32.

+Sol Eng Lim, "Tan Cheng-lock, His Leadership of the Malayan Chinese."
 Journal of Southeast Asian History, vol. 1, no. 1, March 1960, pp. 22-55; Purcell, The Chinese in Southeast Asia, p.
+342.

-342. - This view is presented by Tunku Abdul Rahman, The Star, Penang, 2 June, 1975. - Daniel Eldegredge Moore, "The United Malay National Organisation and the 1959 Malaya Election: A Study of a Political Party in Action in a Newly Independent Plural Society," Ph.D.
+1960. pp. 22-55; Purcell, The Chinese in Southeast Asia, p.
+342. This view is presented by Tunku Abdul Rahman, The Star, Penang,

+2 June, 1975.
+58. Daniel Eldegredge Moore, "The United Malay National Organisation and the 1959 Malaya Election: A Study of a Political Party in Action in a Newly Independent Plural Society," Ph.D.
 Thesis, University of California, 1960, p.
+211.

-211. - Sinnappah Arasaratnam, Indians in Malaysia and Singapore.
+59. Sinnappah Arasaratnam, Indians in Malaysia and Singapore,

 London, Oxford University Press, 1970, p.
+120.

-120. - 60.
-In May 1958 a new Constitution was drawn up for the Alliance.
+60. In May 1958 a new Constitution was drawn up for the Alliance.
 The Alliance National Council was to have 16 UMNO representatives, 16 MCA representatives and 6 MIC representatives.
 The Alliance Executive Council was to have 6 UMNO, 5 MCA and 3 MIC representatives.
 The chairmen of both Councils would be UMNO members.
-(Gordon Means, Malaysan Poldus, University of London Press, 1970, p.
+(Gordon Means, Malayssan Publics, University of London Press, 1970, p.
 211.)

 Earlier the Alliance Executive Council had equal UMNO and MCA representation but later, one Chinese member was dropped.
 (K.J.
 Ratnam and R.S.
-Milne, The Malayan Parliamentary Elections of 1966, Singapore, University of Malaya Press.
-1967, p.
+Milne, The Malayan Parliamentary Elections of 1964, Singapore, University of Malaya Press, 1967, p.
 41.)

-- Tunku Abdul Rahman, Looking Back: Monday Musings and Memories, Kuala Lumpur, Pustaka Antara, 1977, p.
-43. - M.F.
-Clark, "The Malayan Alliance and its Accommodation of Communal Pressure.
-1952-1962," unpublished thesis, University of Malaya, 1964, p.
-50. - 63.
-Rahman, Looking Back, pp. 26-27. - 64.
-Ibid., p.
-45. - 65.
-Article 153 of the Federal Constitution of Malaysia gives to the King (Yang di Pertuan Agong) the responsibility to safeguard the "special position of the Malays": - 1) Quotas in Public services reserving certain places for the Malays only. - Malay reservations lands reserved only for Malays in some areas. - 3) Quotas for educational grants and scholarships.
+Tunku Abdul Rahman, Looking Back: Monday Musings and Memories, Kuala Lumpur, Pustaka Antara, 1977, p.
+43.

+M.F.
+Clark, "The Malayan Alliance and its Accommodation of Communal Pressure, 1952-1962," unpublished thesis, University of Malaya, 1964, p.
+50.

+63. Rahman, Looking Back, pp. 26-27.

+64. Ibid., p.
+45.

+65. Article 153 of the Federal Constitution of Malaysia gives to the King (Yang di Pertuan Agong) the responsibility to safeguard the "special position of the Malays":

+Quotas in Public services reserving certain places for the Malays only.

+Malay reservations - lands reserved only for Malays in some areas.

+3) Quotas for educational grants and scholarships.

-4) Quotas in the grants of licences,
+4) Quotas in the grants of licences

-A Malay constitutionally is one "who professes the Muslim religion, habitually speaks the Malay language, conforms to Malay custom, and was before Merdeka Day bom in the Federation or in Singapore, or is on that day domiciled in the Federation or in Singapore, or is the issue of such a person."
-Malaysia: The Federal Constitution, Kuala Lumpur, Government Printers, 1964, p.
-97, 1034.
+A Malay constitutionally is one "who professes the Muslim religion. habitually speaks the Malay language, conforms to Malay custom and was before Merdeka Day born in the Federation or in Singapore. or is on that day domiciled in the Federation or in Singapore or is the issue of such a person."
+Malavsia: The Federal Constitution.
+Kuala Lumpur.
+Government Printers.
+1964, p.
+97, 103-4.